Borough of Hillsdale, NJ

 - PUBLIC RIGHT-OF-WAY

-- Any street, avenue, boulevard, road, highway, sidewalk, alley that is leased, owned or controlled by a governmental entity.
+- Means any street, avenue, boulevard, road, highway, sidewalk, alley or easement that is owned, leased, or controlled by a governmental entity.

 - PUBLIC SPACE